- Our Committees

 The Habitat Technical Advisory Committee (HTAC) makes recommendations to the SJCOG, Inc. Board, which is the same body as the SJCOG Board of Directors, on issues regarding the San Joaquin County Multi-Species Habitat Conservation and Open Space Plan (SJMSCP).
 The HTAC is responsible for verifying that the SJMSCP is being implemented correctly and for solving any issues that arise during implementation.

-HTAC meetings are held on the 2nd Wednesday of every month at 9:30 a.m. via Zoom due to the current COVID-19 pandemic.
+HTAC meetings are held on the 2nd Wednesday of every month at 9:30 a.m. at the SJCOG office.
 These meetings are open to the public and there is an opportunity on every agenda for the public to offer comments.